peterhurford/priority-wiki-content/human-enhancement.md

 * Genetic Engineering
 * Systematic optimization of people's daily lives (Taking the 'very general' section and for every person, transform their habits and daily living into a more effective version systematically)
 	* Requires substantial hypothesizing, experimentation, and people willing to go along with it.
+	* Research into effective interventions in productivity / health are.

 ### Expensive